eScada-Solutions/eScada-HMI/README.md

 Without a valid run-time license the only restriction is the run-time component will work for one hour.<br>

 - You will pay only for the run-time license.
-- The license will be valid for the OS family and device chosen.
+- The license is strictly bound to the specific OS family and your physical device.
-Device stands for: internal or external hard disks, USB keys, CD cards, CF cards, ....<br>
+OS Family refers to either Windows or Linux.
-OS Family stands for: Windows or Linux
+The physical device refers to your specific hardware configuration.

 # Support
 We offer an online support based on "Issues" and "Discussions" contexts of this repository.<br>